Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Order and negativity

 However, can we ensure the positivity of our model at all times, even at higher orders and in a favourable test?
-This can be answered partially by Fig. \ref{fig:map_negfrac}, where we plot the fraction of negative cells to the right in the cosmological map test.
+This can be answered partially by Fig. \ref{fig:map_negfrac}, where we plot the fraction of negative cells (left) and the minimum photon density (right) in the cosmological map test.
 One surprising result is that, in this specific test case, the fraction of negative cells seems to be almost independent of the order of our model, with a peak around 7.5\% of cells around 0.2 Myr.
-It means that no matter which model we use, there will be at least some cells outputting a negative energy, which might pose a problem.
+It means that no matter which model we use, there will be at least some cells outputting a negative photon density, which might pose a problem.
 However, we can note that in the case of this test, these negative cells are transient and do not last until the end of the simulation, but also that these cells are not as negative as others.
-Indeed, when looking at the right plot of Fig. \ref{fig:map_negfrac} that shows the minimum energy value at each time step, it appears obvious that all models above $\rm P_7$ have an almost negligible negative outputs, which in turn won't impact the simulation as much as $\rm P_3$ or $\rm P_5$ would.
+Indeed, when looking at the right plot of Fig. \ref{fig:map_negfrac} that shows the minimum photon density value at each time step, it appears obvious that all models above $\rm P_7$ have an almost negligible negative outputs, which in turn won't impact the simulation as much as $\rm P_3$ or $\rm P_5$ would.
 Indeed, since we approximate the value of a negative cell as 0 (see Eq.\ref{equ:positivation}), the impact of this modification will be smaller if the value of our negative cell is already almost a 0.
-This is yet another reason for favouring higher order $\rm P_n$ even in scenarios where lower orders would seem accurate.
+This is yet another reason for favouring higher order $\rm P_n$ even in simple scenarios where lower-orders models would perform well, such as the Strömgren sphere test.